bytrangle/docs/_partials/_cloud-intro.md

   [time-series and analytics][what-is-time-series] workloads.
 Get automated dynamic data partitioning, hybrid row-columnar storage, advanced compression techniques, incremental up-to-date materializations, and specialized analysis functions as well as cloud-only features like transparent tiering and low-cost object storage.
+- **[AI and Vector][create-service]**: for apps that require fast search on vector embeddings and metadata, like semantic search, image search, RAG and Agents.
-- **[Dynamic PostgreSQL][create-service]**: for all other workloads.
-A PostgreSQL instance with a dynamic compute range aligned to your business needs.
-You select a compute range, only paying for the base and the amount of extra CPU as you scale.
+- **[PostgreSQL][create-service]**: for all other workloads.
+A PostgreSQL instance aligned to your business needs.

 All databases are extended with lightning fast vector search, and include all the cloud tooling you'd expect for production use, with automatic backups, high availability, read replicas, data forking, connection pooling, usage-based storage, and much more.